Membership

 Eligibility

-Analysis must be conducted on data requested and acquired from the Highway Safety Information System (http://hsisinfo.org/datarequest.cfm).
-Data from other states or localities may be used in support of the primary analysis using HSIS data.
+The analysis must be conducted using data requested and obtained from the Highway Safety Information System (HSIS) https://highways.dot.gov/research/safety/hsis.
+Data from other states or local sources may supplement the primary analysis using HSIS data.

-All prizes including travel reimbursements – are subject to FHWA rules, regulations and approval at time of award.
+All prizes, including travel reimbursements, are subject to FHWA rules, regulations, and approval at the time of the award.

 Judging Criteria